side

 e.g. "our agents do a lot of sides"

-Lotside is a real estate broker for professionals
+For real estate professionals

 We offer licensing services in California, Florida, Oregon, and Washington.